arturLua/LocPathing/README.md

 ##

 > [!NOTE]
-> - This project is still a work-in-progress
+> - This project was developed for educational purposes, so it may not provide a fully polished experience.
-> - UI and error handling are currently being improved

 <hr>

-<p align="center">This project was developed for educational purposes, so it may not provide a fully polished experience.</p>
 <p align="center">Developed in Kotlin · Android · College project</p>